datascienceclubUVU/UVU-2022-2023/Fall-2022-Club-Project/Streamlit Overview.md

     # create select box for users to choose a color

     st.selectbox(label='Choose a Color:', options=['Red', 'Blue', 'Green', 'Yellow'], placeholder='Select a color...')
+### <ins>Sidebar</ins>
+##### - This object allows you to better organize your app's interactive features by grouping the interactive objects (such as Select Boxes) into a container that can be expanded and collapsed.
+To use this feature, follow the syntax below and use the following code sample:
+#### SYNTAX:
+    streamlit.sidebar.[element name]
+    OR
+    with streamlit.sidebar:
+        streamlit.[element name]
+        streamlit.[element name]
+#### CODE SAMPLE
+    import streamlit as st

+    # create sidebar using the first syntax

+    st.sidebar.header("Select your Vehicle's Options")
+    st.sidebar.selectbox('Make:', options=['Ford', 'Chevrolet', 'Toyota'])
+    st.sidebar.selectbox('Model:', options=['Explorer', 'Silverado', 'Tundra'])

+    # create sidebar using the second syntax

+    with st.sidebar:
+        st.header("Select your Vehicle's Options")
+        st.selectbox('Make:', options=['Ford', 'Chevrolet', 'Toyota'])
+        st.selectbox('Model:', options=['Explorer', 'Silverado', 'Tundra'])